aetheryx/remindme/README.md

 [![Discord](https://img.shields.io/discord/299979631715549184.svg)](https://discord.gg/Yphr6WG)
 [![issues](https://img.shields.io/github/issues/aetheryx/remindme.svg)](https://github.com/aetheryx/remindme/issues)
 [![prs](https://img.shields.io/github/issues-pr/aetheryx/remindme.svg)](https://github.com/aetheryx/remindme/pulls)

+# Notice
+This project has been discontinued along side the RemindMe discord bot.
+You may use this repo to run your own version of the discord bot (at your own risk and without help).

 ## Getting started

 Make sure you have `git` and `node` (latest is preferred) installed on your machine. <sup>Side note - if your version of Node is below 7.6, you need to run with a `--harmony` flag.</sup>